HeQSun/tetraDecoder/README.md

 tetraDecoder
 =
-Here we introduce the pipeline for achieving haplotype-resolved, chromosome-level genome assembly of tetraploids using long read sequencing and HiC sequencing.
+Here we introduce the pipeline for achieving haplotype-resolved, chromosome-level genome assembly of tetraploids using reference genome, long read sequencing and HiC sequencing.

 Pipeline of assembly
 =